Kobe-Martinez/tinyL-compiler/README.md

 a=+2*3b;%a!
 ```

-The compiler processes it and outputs the intermediate instructions in tinyL.out.
+The compiler processes it and outputs the intermediate instructions in tinyL.out

 ## Code Structure